Karl Jarres

-Karl Jarres (21 September 1874 – 20 October 1951) was a politician of the German People's Party (Deutsche Volkspartei, or DVP) during the Weimar Republic.
-From 1923 to 1924/25, he was the minister of the Interior and vice-chancellor of Germany.
+Karl Jarres (21 September 1874 – 20 October 1951) was a German lawyer and politician of the German People's Party (Deutsche Volkspartei, or DVP) during the Weimar Republic.
+From 1923 to 1924, he was the minister of the Interior and vice-chancellor of Germany.
 Jarres was also the long-serving mayor of Duisburg from 1914 to 1933.
 After the Nazis deposed him, he started a career in industry.

 Early life

 Karl Jarres was born on 21 September 1874 in Remscheid, in the Prussian Rhine Province.
-His father, Rudolf Jarres (1842-1922) was a merchant.
-His mother was Maria Jarres (1849-1936), née Busch (daughter of merchant and Remscheid city treasurer Robert Busch).
-Karl studied law at London, Paris, Bonn and Berlin, and was awarded a Dr. iur. in 1897 at the University of Erlangen.
+His father, Rudolf Jarres (1842–1922) was a merchant.
+His mother was Maria Jarres (1849–1936), née Busch (daughter of merchant and Remscheid city treasurer Robert Busch).
+Karl studied law at London, Paris, Bonn and Berlin, and was awarded a Dr. jur. in 1897 at the University of Erlangen.
 After his legal clerkship, Jarres started working in municipal administration.
 He was Stadtassessor (1901) and then Beigeordneter (1903) at Düren.
 In 1907, he became Beigeordneter at Cologne.
 In 1910, he was elected mayor of Remscheid.

-Jarres was married in Düren in 1903, to Freya (1880-1945), née Schüll, daughter of a paper manufacturer.
+Jarres was married in Düren in 1903, to Freya (1880–1945), née Schüll, daughter of a paper manufacturer.
 They had two daughters.

 Political career

-In 1911, Jarres became Oberbürgermeister (Chief Burgomaster) of Remscheid.
+In 1911, Jarres became Oberbürgermeister (lord mayor) of Remscheid.
 After 1914, he was the Oberbürgermeister of Duisburg, located in the Ruhr region, a position he held until 1933.
-As representative for Duisburg, Jarres was a member of the Prussian upper chamber — the Herrenhaus — from 1914-18.
+As representative for Duisburg, Jarres was a member of the Prussian upper chamber — the Herrenhaus — from 1914 to 1918.

-During World War I he was successful in securing food supplies for the city.
+During World War I Jarres was successful in securing food supplies for the city.
 During and after the Revolution he opposed the establishment of a far-left Räteherrschaft (rule by workers' and soldiers' councils), at the cost of being at times subject to physical violence.
 He joined the German People's Party (DVP) when it was created in 1918 (he was previously a member of the National Liberal Party) and remained a member until the DVP dissolved in 1933.
 However, Jarres never played a leading role in the party.
-From 1919 to 1933, Jarre was a member of the Prussian State Council.
+From May 1921 to April 1933, Jarres was a member of the Prussian State Council and served as its Second Vice President from May 1921 to January 1924.
+He was also a deputy in the Provincial Landtag of Rhine Province from 1920 to 1933.
 He was also active in the Städtetag.

-During the Occupation of the Ruhr in 1923 he was deposed as mayor by the military authorities and served a deportation order by the Belgians.
+During the Occupation of the Ruhr in 1923 Jarres was deposed as mayor by the military authorities and served a deportation order by the Belgians.
 Since he ignored it, a military court sentenced him to two months in prison.
 After he was released, the Prussian and German governments appointed him Vertrauensmann for the occupied territory.
 He had become known nationwide for his steadfast stance against the occupation.
 Strongly nationalistic feeling (he was a Burschenschaft member) and a dedication to liberty made him one of the most ardent supporters of the Versackungspolitik (leaving sole responsibility for the Ruhr to the occupiers).